Typos and errata for Swift & Wirkus'

 Cornell University Anonymous Donor Award

-National Science Foundation (partial fellowship and support of MTBI)
+National Science Foundation (partial fellowship and support of AMSSI and MTBI)

 Sloan Foundation (support of MTBI)